-Myanmar/Burma is the country with the highest risk of humanitarian crises in north and south east Asia, and ranks 12th worldwide.
-For more than half a century, a series of internal conflicts has affected a great number of civilians.
-More than 300 000 people currently live in displacement with limited access to basic services.
-Restricted humanitarian access to certain areas hampers the ability of international aid organisations to provide crucial assistance to people in need.
+Myanmar/Burma is the country with the highest risk of humanitarian crises in Southeast Asia and ranks 12th worldwide (InfoRM).
+More than 237 000 people currently live in internally displaced persons (IDPs) camps, with limited access to basic services.
+Restricted humanitarian access to several areas hampers the ability of international aid organisations to provide crucial assistance to people in need.
 Recurrent natural hazards also increase the vulnerability of residents in disaster-prone areas.

-The Commission is also providing humanitarian aid to those displaced by the Kachin/northern Shan state conflict and living in camps.
-Along the eastern border, the EU has contributed to mine awareness projects and to the rehabilitation needs of victims of anti-personnel mines as well as supporting the Myanmar Indigenous Network for Education.
+The EU also provides humanitarian aid to those affected or displaced by conflict in Kachin and northern Shan States.
+In addition to providing food, health and shelter support to populations living in IDP camps, the EU has also contributed to mine-awareness projects and to the rehabilitation needs of victims of anti-personnel mines, as well as supporting the Myanmar Indigenous Network for Education.

-The European Union has also responded to a number of natural disasters in Myanmar/Burma over the past two decades.
-Most recently, in late May, when Cyclone Mora wreaked havoc across several areas along the country’s western coast, with Rakhine state being the hardest hit, the Commission immediately allocated €500 000 to provide emergency relief assistance to the affected communities.
+The EU has also responded to a number of natural disasters in Myanmar over the past two decades.
+Most recently, in late May 2017, when Cyclone Mora wreaked havoc across several areas along the country’s western coast, with Rakhine State being the hardest hit, the EU immediately allocated €500 000 to provide emergency relief assistance to the affected communities.

-Another priority of the EU in Myanmar/Burma is disaster risk reduction, to increase the resilience of the most vulnerable communities facing recurrent natural hazards.
-In line with the European Union's international commitments, the EU ensures that all its relevant actions lead to the reduction of disaster risks and to the improvement of communities' resources for better preparedness to natural disasters.
-In this context, €9.65 million have been allocated between 2010 and 2017 for coastal flood-prone areas and urban earthquake risks measures, particularly in the financial capital of Yangon.
+Another priority of EU humanitarian assistance in Myanmar is disaster risk reduction which increases the resilience of the most vulnerable communities facing recurrent natural hazards.
+In line with the EU's international commitments, the European Commission humanitarian aid department ensures that all its relevant actions lead to the reduction of disaster risks and to the improvement of communities' resources for better preparedness to natural hazards.
+In this context, €9.65 million was allocated between 2010 and 2017 for coastal flood-prone areas and urban earthquake risks measures, particularly in the financial capital of Yangon.